• Skip to main content

 What is Sanding Sugar For?

 Sanding sugar is a colored granulated sugar that can be used instead of sprinkles (cause finding gluten-free sprinkles is a headache.
-Gah.)
+Gah.
+But if you ARE looking to find gluten free sprinkles check out this ultimate guide to sprinkles here.)

 It’s perfect for adding some color and sparkle to baked goods and candies.